christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 7. Loving and Being Loved

-As a child, you only really learned how to *be* loved, and so you expect and want unconditional unreciprocated from your partner now.
+As a child, you only really learned how to *be* loved, and so you expect and want unconditional un-reciprocated from your partner now.
 As an adult, to get love, you need to learn to give love.

 The love a parent has for a child is unsustainable.
 Parents hide their moments of rage, despair, and indifference and don't expect children to ask how their day was.